How to Apply

 5. Language Requirements for international students.
 Please refer to the detailed information on the Graduate School site.
 Applicants who are required to submit exam scores will be held incomplete until those are received.

-6. Three letters of recommendation: Once you choose your three recommenders, be sure to inform them that they will be completing the recommendation electronically and ask that they monitor their inbox for your recommendation request (which will come from gradcasinfo@liasoncas.com), including any junk or spam folders.
+6. Three letters of recommendation: You will need to provide the names and email addresses of three people who are willing to write letters of recommendation for you.
+Once you choose your three recommenders, be sure to inform them that they will be completing the recommendation electronically and ask that they monitor their inbox for your recommendation request (which will come from gradcasinfo@liasoncas.com), including any junk or spam folders.

 Applicants who attend school outside the United States or Canada should also include copies of mark sheets, grade reports, or examination results, along with degree certificates from all higher education institutions attended outside the United States or Canada—including English translations.